 Third, it hardly seems that our Lord would have us draw back from seriously considering and understanding foreknowledge and election/predestination, as well as man’s responsibility and how it all fits together in God’s sovereign grace.
 Although we may never see the entire body of Christ in perfect agreement, each of us is responsible to understand these issues as clearly as each one is able, through diligent study—and to help one another in the process.

-We are to live, as Christ said (quoting His own declaration as the I AM to Israel through Moses in Deuteronomy:8:3), not “by bread alone, but by everyword that proceedeth out of the mouth of God” (Matthew:4:4).
-Solomon said, “Everyword of God is pure” (Proverbs:30:5; italics added).
+We are to live, as Christ said (quoting His own declaration as the I AM to Israel through Moses in Deuteronomy:8:3And he humbled thee, and suffered thee to hunger, and fed thee with manna, which thou knewest not, neither did thy fathers know; that he might make thee know that man doth not live by bread only, but by every word that proceedeth out of the mouth of the LORD doth man live.

 Then we must carefully consider and seek to understand every word.